Juniper/warp17/README.md

 ## Configure DPDK ports

-Use the `$RTE_SDK/tools/dpdk-setup.sh` script (as described in the [DPDK Guide](http://dpdk.org/doc/guides/linux_gsg/quick_start.html)).
-Select which ports to be controlled by the IGB UIO module: option `[8] Bind Ethernet/Crypto device to IGB UIO module`.
+Use the `$RTE_SDK/usertools/dpdk-setup.sh` script (as described in the [DPDK Guide](http://dpdk.org/doc/guides/linux_gsg/quick_start.html)).
+Select which ports to be controlled by the IGB UIO module: option `Bind Ethernet/Crypto device to IGB UIO module`.

 # How to run